Tennessee Nursing Colleges, Degrees & Licenses

 APRNs in Tennessee must renew their license biennially, and national certification is a requirement.

 APRNs with certificates of fitness are required to complete two hours of continuing education related to prescribing controlled substances.
-There is a renewal fee of $110.
+There is a renewal fee.

 Bernd Geels